yahyaqr/oracle/docs/Think/How_to_code/How_to_Docker.md

 2. Select the link to port **3000** in the **Port(s)** column or open [http://localhost:3000](http://localhost:3000/)⁠.
 3. Add some todo tasks in the frontend.

-### Step 5: Delete the application stack and run new containers
+### 5. Delete the application stack and run new containers

 Now, no matter how often you delete and recreate the containers, Docker Desktop persists your data and it's accessible to any container on your system by mounting the `database` volume.
 Docker Desktop looks for the `database` volume and creates it if it doesn't exist.